Resolving NuGet dependency conflicts

 Update EPiServer.CMS to 12.3.2

-This fails, because EPiServer.CMS 12.3.2 requires 12.3.0 or higher of the CMS Core family packages.
+This fails because EPiServer.CMS 12.3.2 requires 12.3.0 or higher of the CMS Core family packages.
 This is incompatible with the 12.0.4 versions you explicitly installed.
 The message recommends adding EPiServer.CMS.AspNetCore.Templating 12.3.0, so try that:

 Install EPiServer.CMS.AspNetCore.Templating 12.3.0

-- Update EPiServer.Framework to 12.3.0, then add EPiServer.CMS.AspnetCore.Templating 12.3.0.
+• Update EPiServer.Framework to 12.3.0, then add EPiServer.CMS.AspnetCore.Templating 12.3.0.

-- Update EPiServer.Hosting and EPiServer.CMS.AspnetCore.HtmlHelpers to 12.3.0.
+• Update EPiServer.Hosting and EPiServer.CMS.AspnetCore.HtmlHelpers to 12.3.0.

-Now we can finally update EPiServer.CMS:
+Now you can finally update EPiServer.CMS:

-- Update EPiServer.CMS to 12.3.2
+• Update EPiServer.CMS to 12.3.2

 You now have this set of compatible packages without warnings: